wp-plugins/better-wp-security/readme.txt

 * Makes it easier for users not accustomed to WordPress to remember login and admin URLs by customizing default admin URLs
 * Detects hidden 404 errors on your site that can affect your SEO such as bad links and missing images
-* Removes the existing jQuery version used and replaces it with a safe version (the version that comes default with WordPress).

 = Tutorials =